2012-12-16

 Begin by organizing your work.

 Create a folder for the image(s).
-The extra work is worth the trouble, just for the organization of it.
-The folder contains each of the 5 exposures, the final ".HDR" file, the final printable version, and smaller versions you might send by email or post online.
+The extra work is worth the trouble, just for the organization.
+The folder contains each of the 5 exposures, the final ".HDR" file, the final printable version.
+It can also house smaller versions that you might send by email or post online.
 You will likely have 8 to 10 files for one photo.
 If multiple series of the same subject, give each series its own folder.

 It is helpful to rename the five exposures, appending the exposure-compensation in the name.
 For example, my Nikon named the first exposure as "DSC-0312.NEF".
 I renamed it as "DSC-0312-2.NEF", where "-2" is two stops under-exposed.
 Shooting in the same order every time makes this easy.